jamespfennell/texcraft/README.md

 There is a lot of low hanging fruit that is intentionally left unpicked so
     people who want to contribute to Texcraft have a good starting point.
-Right now the main focus is on completing the Texlang standard library, which is a collection
-    of non-typesetting TeX commands like `\def` that every TeX distribution includes.

 ## Related projects